Artist Statement and Bio

 I picked up the tar and placed it beside the bird’s balanced nest.

 I am a collector – a collector of stories, debris, and vessels that carry their past.
 I grew up exploring mountain forests embedded with the residual traces of human presence.
 Found objects echo this scattered residue and function as conduits for narrative to surface.
-They are elsewhens: objects that straddle past and present.
+They are placeholders: objects that straddle past and present; here and there.
 Through engaging in meditative and intuitive gestures, I create inconclusive material assemblages, performances, and installations that disassemble permanence and hold permeability.

 Marc La Pointe navigates how place becomes through the relationship between site and body.
-After receiving an MFA with an emphasis in sculpture and performance from the University of Minnesota Department of Art in 2018, Marc completed his first public artwork, I wish that mountains could move, too at Franconia Sculpture Park where he was named a Jerome Fellow.
-His work was then featured at the 2018 International Conference on Contemporary Cast Iron Art in the exhibition Solid Gone curated by Ben Woodeson.
-Marc has returned to his hometown in northern Idaho where he continues to investigate the ephemerality of place through an interdiscplinary practice.
+After receiving an MFA from the University of Minnesota Department of Art in 2018, Marc completed his first public artwork, I wish that mountains could move, too at Franconia Sculpture Park where he was named a Jerome Fellow.
+Recently, Marc's photograph, and their, was featured in the 2019 exhibition, Queer Forms, curated by Howard Oransky.
+In July 2020, Marc will attend the International Symposiusm: Cast Metal & 3D Printing at the Atelierhaus Hilmsen Residency in Germany.
+Marc currently lives in northern Idaho where he investigates the ephemerality of place through an interdiscplinary practice.
 He can be reached through email at firstname.lastname@example.org.
-La Pointe's CV